Virginia teacher shot by 6-year-old files $40M lawsuit after she says school ignored warnings

 The incident at Richneck — a rare example of a shooting perpetrated by a child under 10 at a U.S. school — came after two other shootings in Newport News schools in the past 18 months.

-Overall, the number of school shootings reached its highest number in two decades during the 2020-21 school year, according to a federal report in June 2022.
-A week ago, a private Christian school in Nashville, Tennessee, saw six people killed, including a substitute teacher and three young children, at the hands of a 28-year-old former student armed with two AR-style weapons and a handgun.
+Overall, the number of school shootings reached its highest number in two decades during the 2020-21 school year, according to a federal report last June.
+A week ago, a private Christian school in Nashville, Tennessee, saw six people, including a substitute teacher and three young children, killed by a 28-year-old former student armed with two AR-style weapons and a handgun.

 "Her future is uncertain," Toscano said.
 "She loved being a teacher, loved teaching children, but the emotional trauma she sustained is just unbelievable."